skx/puppet-summary/README.md

   * `puppet.example_com.www2_example_com.runtime 23.21`
   * `..`

+When running with `-nop` the metrics will be dumped to the console instead of submitted.
+For example:

+     $ puppet-summary metrics -nop
+     ..
+     puppet.rsync_io.runtime 2.1318351220327783
+     puppet.www_steve_fi.runtime 3.1109390222183892
+     ..
+     puppet.state.unchanged 1
+     puppet.state.changed 1
+     puppet.state.failed  0

 ## Notes On Deployment

 * Please don't run this application as root.
 * Received YAML files are stored beneath `./reports`
+    * This can be changed with the `-prefix` argument to `puppet-summary serve`
-* The default SQLite database is `./ps.db`.
-    * This can be changed via the command-line, for example:
+* The default SQLite database is located at `./ps.db`, but it can be changed via the command-line, for example:
-    * `puppet-summary -db-file local.sqlite3 -port 4323 serve`
+    * `puppet-summary serve -db-file local.sqlite3`
+    * **NOTE** If you change the default you'll need to specify this for all commands, e.g. `serve`, `prune`, and `metrics`.

  Steve
  --